De'Aaron Fox

-De'Aaron Martez Fox (born December 20, 1997) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
-He played college basketball for the Kentucky Wildcats before being selected 5th overall by the Kings in the 2017 NBA draft.
-He was selected to his first All-Star team as a reserve in 2023.
+De'Aaron Martez Fox (born December 20, 1997), nicknamed "Swipa", is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+He played college basketball for the Kentucky Wildcats before being selected fifth overall by the Sacramento Kings in the 2017 NBA draft.
+Fox had a breakout season in 2023, as he was selected to his first All-Star Game, All-NBA Team and was named NBA Clutch Player of the Year, leading the Kings to their first postseason berth since 2006.
+He also led the league in steals in 2024.

-High school career
+Early life

 Fox attended Cypress Lakes High School in Katy, Texas.
 As a junior, he averaged 23.8 points, 6.1 rebounds, and 3.5 assists per game.
-During the summer, Fox d Houston Hoops on the Nike Elite Youth Basketball League Circuit (EYBL) where he earned EYBL first-team honors.
+During the summer, Fox played for Houston Hoops in the Nike Elite Youth Basketball League Circuit (EYBL) where he earned EYBL first-team honors.
 On November 29, Fox scored 31 points, 12 rebounds, and 6 assists in a 68–53 victory over MacArthur.
 On December 28, Fox put up 31 points and 6 assists in a 91–81 victory against Jay M. Robinson High School.
 As a senior, Fox averaged 32.1 points, 7.6 rebounds, and 4.1 assists per game.
 In January 2016, Fox was named a McDonald's All-American and played in the 2016 McDonald's All-American Game on March 30.
 In April, Fox played in the 2016 Jordan Brand Classic, leading the East team to a 131–117 win while earning Co-MVP honors alongside Kentucky teammate Malik Monk.
 Fox then competed at the Nike Hoop Summit Games.
 He made the 2015–16 USA Men's Basketball Men's Junior Team in September 2015.
 He was also invited to the NBPA Top 100 camp.
 Throughout his high school career, Fox led Cypress Lakes to three state playoff appearances including a regional final appearance his senior year, and twice scored 50 points in a single game.

-Recruiting

-Fox was the nation's second best point guard behind Lonzo Ball.
-He was rated as a five-star ranked and ranked the consensus No. 6 overall recruit in the Class of 2016 by the four main recruiting services: Rivals, ESPN, and 247Sports.
+In the class of 2016, Fox was the nation's second-best point guard behind Lonzo Ball.
+He was rated as a five-star recruit and ranked the consensus No. 6 overall recruit by the three main recruiting services: Rivals, ESPN, and 247Sports.

-He committed to Kentucky on November 12, 2015, live on ESPNU.
-He chose Kentucky over Kansas, Louisville, and LSU.
+He committed to Kentucky over Kansas, Louisville, Arizona, and LSU on November 12, 2015, live on ESPNU.
+With his reason to choose UK he stated "It felt like a family (at UK)".